molybdenum-99/reality/README.md

 real world (and described in Wikipedia).
 Its goal is to make the world inspectable and computable.

+## Table Of Contents

+* Showcase
+* Is it real?
+Is it really working?..
+But how?
+* Why/when do I need this?..
+* Uhm, ok.
+How to use it?
+  * ...from your code
+  * ...from command-line
+  * ...from interactive console
+* Good.
+What next?..
+* Want to help?
+* Compatibility
+* Credits
+* License

+## Showcase

 ```ruby
 # Like this
 require 'reality'